Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Consider Being a Set Painter

-If you are a professional painter or you like to paint houses, buildings, fences and want to branch out career-wise, consider being a set painter for the film industry.
+If you are a professional painter or like to paint houses, buildings, fences, and want to branch out career-wise, consider being a set painter for the film industry.

 Cold Call Film Offices

 How Do You Get Hired onto a Film Set?

 Pull out your yellow pages phone book and call film commission offices to see if they can add you to their list of set painters available for work.
 The idea is to get a set painter job on a film production that comes to town or within a 100-mile radius.
 Work that production to start developing your resume—film credit.

 Start as a set painter on a film as a non-union member.
 Build your contacts—use business cards—to procure more work after the film wraps.